w3c/wcag3/guidelines/groups/input-operation/pointer-input/pointer-cancellation.md

 No Down Event
 : The :term[down event] of the :term[pointer] is not used to execute any part of the function

-Abort or Undo
+Cancel or Undo
-: Completion of the function is on the :term[up event], and a :term[mechanism] is available to abort the function before completion or to undo the function after completion
+: Completion of the function is on the :term[up event], and a :term[mechanism] is available to cancel the function before completion or to undo the function after completion

 Up Reversal
 : The :term[up event] reverses any outcome of the preceding down event